 In fact, studies show that over 60% of music students will quit before the fifth lesson and a staggering 85% will never make it to a 10th, often because they are discouraged with slow progress or never get hooked.

-The thing is, the best ukulele teachers have much higher success rates, and it's because they find ways to not only reach students during the lesson, but keep them interested during practice time as well.
+The thing is, a good ukulele teacher hahas much higher success rates, and it's because they find ways to not only reach students during the lesson, but also keep them interested during practice time as well.

 Article continues past the image.